Skip to content

 The caveat is that most Se users are forgetful of the past.

-Rejection rarely gets to you, because you couldn’t care less to remember.
+Rejection rarely gets to them, because they couldn’t care less to remember, unlike us Si users who prefer to ponder about it at night.

 If you could see yourself in this route, then you’re free to work on your Se muscle!